 Here, I’m using the Redis database for the reason that it has a set data structure so we can take the set that we were using in Python and we can move that out of the Python code and into Redis:

-This is a fairly simple code change, we just create a Redis connection using the Redis module, and we tell it what the key name of a Redis set that we want to store our sheep counts in is and we just sadd things to it.
-So, in Python where we were doing .add to add things to a set, for Redis it’s .sadd or “set add”.
+or “set add”.
 Same sort of thing, we say which set we want to put it in because we’re now using a database, so we can store multiple of these in a key/value store and we give it the sheep tags.
 The same behavior happens, so when I add “1934” a second time, “1934” will be de-duplicated.

 And now because we’re using Redis for this and it’s out of the Python process and accessible across the network, we can connect multiple counting processes to it.
 So we can solve a couple of problems here: we can solve the problem of “What if I have a load of people out there counting the sheep and we want to maintain a centralized, overall count” and we’ve solved the problem of the memory limitations in a given process.
 The process is no longer becoming a memory hog with all of these sheep IDs in a set - we’ve moved that out into a database: in this case Redis.